clones-ai/clones-base-contracts/README.md

    - **`deploy-and-test`** - Deploy + integration tests + gas benchmarks
    - **`final-validation`** - CREATE2 validation + end-to-end testing
    - **`verify`** - Contract verification on block explorers

+---

+## Contract Administration

+This section covers common administrative tasks for the deployed factory system.
+All administrative functions are restricted to authorized roles like `timelock` or `guardian`.

+### Managing the Token Allowlist

+The `RewardPoolFactory` maintains an on-chain allowlist of tokens that are permitted for creating reward pools.
+This is a critical security measure to prevent the use of malicious or non-standard tokens.

+Only the `timelock` address can add or remove tokens from this list by calling the `setTokenAllowed` function.

+#### How to Add a Token to the Allowlist

+You can manage the allowlist using the Hardhat console.

+1.  **Connect to the appropriate network** using the Hardhat console.
+Ensure your Hardhat configuration is set up to use the `timelock` account's private key for this network.

+    ```bash
+    # Replace <network> with your target network (e.g., baseSepolia)
+    npx hardhat console --network <network>
+    ```

+2.  **Execute the following commands** inside the Hardhat console to call the `setTokenAllowed` function:

+    ```javascript
+    // 1.
+Set the addresses
+    const factoryAddress = "YOUR_FACTORY_ADDRESS_HERE"; // Replace with your deployed RewardPoolFactory address
+    const tokenAddress = "TOKEN_TO_ALLOW_ADDRESS_HERE"; // Replace with the ERC20 token address to add

+    // 2.
+Get the contract instance
+    const factory = await ethers.getContractAt("RewardPoolFactory", factoryAddress);

+    // 3.
+Call the function to add the token (set the second argument to 'false' to remove)
+    console.log(`Adding token ${tokenAddress} to the allowlist...`);
+    const tx = await factory.setTokenAllowed(tokenAddress, true);
+    await tx.wait();
+    console.log("Transaction confirmed!");

+    // 4.
+(Optional) Verify the token was added
+    const isAllowed = await factory.allowedTokens(tokenAddress);
+    console.log(`Is token ${tokenAddress} allowed? ${isAllowed}`);
+    ```

+**Important:** Only add well-audited, standard ERC20 tokens to the allowlist.
+Avoid tokens with fee-on-transfer mechanics, hooks, or other non-standard behavior unless you have thoroughly analyzed the security implications.